 As with most bonsai, pine bonsai appreciate moisture and can benefit from regular misting if your climate is not naturally humid.

 Healthy pine bonsai trees require regular fertilization to achieve the best growth and appearance.
 Fertilize a pine bonsai from early spring to late autumn with an organic bonsai fertilizer for best results.
-Avoid fertilizers that are nitrogen-rich.
+Avoid nitrogen-rich fertilizers.

 The Pinus genus is extensive with over 100 different species.
-The following are some of the most popular for bonsai cultivation:
+The following are some of the most popular pine trees for bonsai cultivation:

 - Pinus thunbergii (Japanese black pine)